Trekking Guide to the Annapurna Region

 The majority of the local people however are farmers due to the fertile nature of the region.
 Walking paths in the lower foothills and valleys of the Annapurnas often pass through terraced fields and farming communities where traditional methods are still in use.

 A superb trek through a verdant rural landscape, between a group of high quality lodges set against a backdrop of some of the highest and most beautiful mountains in the Himalaya.

 With its relatively low altitude and short duration, a trek into the breathtaking mountain amphitheatre of the Sanctuary is the perfect first Himalayan trekking experience.
-This classic trek stays in tea houses but there is now an ‘in style’ alternative that uses the best lodges en route –
+This classic trek stays in tea houses but we also offer Annapurna Base Camp in Style, that uses the best lodges en route.

 Read our Trekking Guide to the Everest Region.